About the Program

 - Water planning and policy in Colorado, specifically regarding the issues most relevant to farmers and ranchers;

 - State and federal funding opportunities for water conservation;

 - Public water decision-making bodies and how to run for boards and sit on such bodies, such as local water board, water conservation board, or basin roundtable; and

 - Preparation to educate and mobilize fellow farmers and ranchers towards systems change on relevant local water issues.

-To apply, complete the application and submit one letter of recommendation by April 13.
-If selected, Fellows will be notified by email on May 4, and need to confirm their participation by May 18.
+Stay tuned for our Fellowship announcement!
+Applications were due April 17, 2020.
+Fellows will be notified by email on May 4, and need to confirm their participation by May 18.